memfault/interrupt/_drafts/conda.md

 `ccache` to locally cache built object files between subsequent builds.
 This speeds up our firmware build by 50%, which is a huge win!

-We want _everyone_ to have `ccache` installed and to use it with ever build.
+We want _everyone_ to have `ccache` installed and to use it with every build.
 We could send out an email to the team, mention it in Slack, and maybe even error out in the Makefile if we see the developer does not have it installed.
 All these methods are tedious and not 100% reliable.